Alexon1999/portfolio_server/README.md

    This setup will automatically deploys whenever there is a new code changes on your Github Master Branch.

-   **Recommendation:** This is a CD pipeline given bu Heroku but make sure you have CI pipeline configured on your repo.
+   **Recommendation:** This is a CD pipeline given buy Heroku but make sure you have CI pipeline configured on your repo.